Commissioning framework for mental health inpatient services

 5.2 However, we know that many of the problems and issues identified in section 3 apply disproportionately to some groups, and that our fundamental duty to promote equality and respect human rights is not universally upheld.

-5.3 Inpatient mental health services need to work for everyone and be committed to meeting the responsibilities under the Equality Act 2010, including the duty to make reasonable adjustments using tools such as the Reasonable Adjustment Flag.
+5.3 Inpatient mental health services need to work for everyone and be committed to meeting the responsibilities under the Equality Act 2010, including the duty to make reasonable adjustments using tools such as the Reasonable Adjustment Flag and the The Reasonable Adjustment Digital Flag action checklist).

 5.4 Adjustments should meet the needs of the individual, not of any characteristics or conditions used to describe the person.
 Any required adjustments should be identified through personalised care and support planning conversations around what matters to the person and what good support looks like to them.
 The person may already have a plan that can be reviewed and amended to include information about reasonable adjustments.